-The Coward group study how the cells of the kidney function in health and in disease.
+The Coward group study how the cells of the kidney (of which there are more than 20 different types) function in health and in disease.
 They are particularly interested in examining how diabetes affects the cells of the kidney as this is the leading cause of kidney failure in the world requiring long-term dialysis or a kidney transplant.
 They also study a condition called Haemolytic Uraemic Syndrome (HUS) as this is the leading cause of rapid kidney failure in children needing dialysis in the UK, where it is associated with other severe complications including long-term kidney failure, brain damage and death in some children.
 Finally they have an interest in a debilitating inherited kidney stone disease called cystinuria which causes severe pain and can result in kidney failure.

 The Coward group’s mission is to understand the important molecular pathways in cells the kidney that change in disease situations in order to develop better ways to prevent patients from developing kidney failure.

 The group use a number of complementary techniques to identify the critical cells in the kidney that maintain its function and the key signalling pathways that keep these cells healthy.
 These include:

 1. The development of kidney cell lines that can be studied outside the body in dishes.
 This includes from both man and mouse.
 A particular focus of the group is the podocyte cell which is crucial for preventing protein leaking into the urine (proteinuria).
 This cell is particularly important as proteinuria is predictive of long-term kidney failure and is also an independent risk factor for developing strokes or heart attacks.
 They are able to manipulate the signalling proteins in these cells by knocking them out or over-expressing them, thereby identifying key pathways that maintain the health of these cells.